Our top pick for

 There are currently 263,985 Regional Management shares held short by investors – that's known as Regional Management's "short interest".
 This figure is 3.3% down from 273,067 last month.

 There are a few different ways that this level of interest in shorting Regional Management shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Regional Management.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Regional Management.

 Find out more about how you can short Regional Management stock.